juaneortiz1/Bono-Parcial-1-Arep/README.md

 - To perform addition: `http://localhost:36000/compreflex?computar=add(5,3)`
 - To sort an array: `http://localhost:36000/compreflex?computar=bbl(3,1,2)`

-Through the browser or client, you can see the results of the calculations in JSON format.
+Through the browser or client by accessing http://localhost:35000, you can see the results of the calculations in JSON format.